erdemserhat/SQLite-Basics/README.md

 ```
 These examples illustrate how CRUD operations are performed in SQLite.
 Each operation uses different SQL statements to modify or query the database structure and data.

+## Clone the project to see how these operations are implemented in Android